 What Should I Major in to Become a Guidance Counselor?

+Important coursework for guidance counselors includes school psychology, communication, education, human services and statistics.
 The type of training guidance counselors need can vary by state as well as by work setting.
-Counselors working in public schools need a master's degree.
-Public school counselors must be licensed as well.
+Counselors working in public schools in most states need a master's degree and must be licensed.
+Graduate programs offering an education specialist (EdS) degree often fulfill this role.
 Guidance counselors at private schools, however, generally do not need a license.
-Enrolling in a teacher education program may be beneficial or even necessary for students interested in counseling careers at private schools.
+Enrolling in a teacher education program may be beneficial, and may even be necessary for students interested in counseling careers at private schools.

-All public school guidance counselors must be licensed.
-Some guidance counselors may be required to hold a state school counseling certification and complete at least some coursework at the graduate level prior to becoming licensed.
-Others are required to have a certificate in counseling and teaching and have some teaching experience prior to becoming licensed.
-Students generally must complete continuing education credits in order to maintain licensure.
+Most public school guidance counselors must be licensed.
+Some guidance counselors may be required to have completed a supervised internship or practicum and a master's degree program prior to becoming licensed.
+Others are required to have a teaching license and some teaching experience prior to becoming licensed.
+Students generally complete continuing education credits in order to maintain licensure.

 Job Outlook and Salary Information

-Employment opportunities were predicted to grow by 12% from 2012 to 2022 for career and school counselors, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment opportunities are predicted to grow by 8% from 2014 to 2024 for career and school counselors, according to the U.S. Bureau of Labor Statistics (BLS).
 Job growth will be due to an increasing number of elementary schools now required to hire counselors.
 Expanding roles of counselors may also add to the growth.
 These roles may include drug and alcohol abuse counseling, suicide counseling and crisis intervention.
-According to the BLS, the median salary for guidance counselors in 2013 was $53,600.
+According to the BLS, the median salary for guidance counselors in 2014 was $53,370.